-Recent commissions include works for Jonathan Biss, Lara St. John, the PRISM Saxophone Quartet, the Curtis Symphony Orchestra, and a double concerto for Jennifer Koh and Jaime Laredo’s “Two by Four” project, and a work for the ECCO String Orchestra.
-Upcoming projects include a works commissioned by Carnegie Hall for Benjamin Beilman, the Steans Institute at Ravinia for piano trio, World Café Live for Hannah Khoury and Jason Vieux, and a bassoon concerto for Daniel Matsukawa and the Philadelphia Orchestra.
+Recent commissions include works for Jonathan Biss, Lara St. John, the PRISM Saxophone Quartet, the Curtis Symphony Orchestra, a double concerto for Jennifer Koh and Jaime Laredo’s “Two by Four” project, a work for the ECCO String Orchestra, a trio for Hannah Khoury, Jason Vieux, and Hafez Khotein at World Café Live, and a piano quartet for the 25th Anniversary of the Steans Institute at Ravinia.
+Upcoming projects include a violin sonata commissioned by Carnegie Hall for Benjamin Beilman, a new work for the Kalichstein-Laredo-Robinson Trio, and a concerto for bassoonist Daniel Matsukawa and the Philadelphia Orchestra with Yannick Nézet Séguin.

 Ludwig was the Young Composer in residence at the Marlboro Music School for three consecutive years.
 In addition to Marlboro, he has been in repeated residence at the Yaddo and MacDowell artist colonies and was a resident artist at the Isabella Gardner Museum.
 After a three-year residency with the Vermont Symphony funded by Meet the Composer, he is now the permanent New Music Advisor for that orchestra.
-He is the composer-in-residence and director of composition programs at the Atlantic Music Festival, Lake Champlain Festival, the Rocky Ridge Festival, and is the Artistic Director of the Curtis Summer Chamber Music Program.
+He is the composer-in-residence and director of composition programs at the Atlantic Music Festival, Lake Champlain Festival, the Rocky Ridge Festival, and is the Artistic Director of the Curtis Young Artist Summer Program.
+Additionally, he has served on the faculty of Yellow Barn and the Ravinia Festival Steans Institute.
 Active abroad, Ludwig was in residence at the Shanghai International Summer Music Festival in 2012, and is the resident composer for the STUDIO2021 Ensemble at Seoul National University.

 Born in Bucks County, P.A., Ludwig comes from several generations of eminent musicians.
 His grandfather was the pianist Rudolf Serkin and his great-grandfather, violinist Adolf Busch.
 His teachers include John Corigliano, Richard Danielpour, Jennifer Higdon, Richard Hoffmann, and Ned Rorem.
 He holds degrees from Oberlin, The Manhattan School, Curtis Institute, Juilliard School, and a PhD from the University of Pennsylvania.
-Ludwig is on the composition faculty of the Curtis Institute where he serves as the Artistic Chair of Performance and as the director of the Curtis 20/21 Contemporary Music Ensemble.
+Ludwig is on the composition faculty of the Curtis Institute where he serves as the Gie and Lisa Liem Dean of Artistic Programs and as the director of the Curtis 20/21 Contemporary Music Ensemble.